Epiforge/Extensions/Design/direct-subscription.md

 **The second is fixed by freezing**, since refusal was not available — refusing closure-field targets would refuse the archetype this whole mechanism exists to serve. `FixedSubexpressionRewriter` lifts every closure field chain out of the lambda into an array read, once per lambda, and the observer resolves that array per observation.

-Only closure field chains are lifted.
+Only field chains are lifted.
 A `ConstantExpression`'s value cannot change, so freezing it would buy nothing and cost a boxed array slot; and the parameter is the argument, already fixed at construction by being passed in.

+Since fields on ordinary objects became fixed targets, those are lifted too, on the same reasoning: the graph freezes a field of a view model exactly as it freezes a field of a display class, because neither notifies and neither has a target that can wake it.

 **What this leaves for the performance redesign.** Freezing was the correctness half of the change identified earlier, and it is the smaller half.
 The larger one remains: the analysis and the plan are still computed per observation from a freshly normalized tree, and `ReplaceParameters` still runs every time.
 Determining eligibility and planning from the lambda, cached alongside the evaluator that now lives beside it, would remove both from the per-observation path.
 That is now purely a performance change, which is a much better position to attempt it from.